RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 ### **Latest update**

-Check out our [GSoC 2024 Contributors Leaderboard](https://gsoc.rocket.chat/), to see the amazing contributions by our GSoC 2024 community: **45 new contributors with 24 Merged PRs, 50 Open PRs, and 75 Issues** as of January 15, 2024!
+Check out our [GSoC 2024 Contributors Leaderboard](https://gsoc.rocket.chat/), to see the amazing contributions by our GSoC 2024 community: **63 Merged PRs, 65 Open PRs, and 118 Issues** as of January 28, 2024;  **45 new contributors with 24 Merged PRs, 50 Open PRs, and 75 Issues** as of January 15, 2024!

 ***